Porte des Pierres Dorées

-Porte des Pierres Dorées ([pɔʁt de pjɛʁ dɔʁe], literally Gate of the Golden Stone) is a commune in the department of Rhône, eastern France.
+Porte des Pierres Dorées ([pɔʁt de pjɛʁ dɔʁe], literally Gate of the Golden Stones) is a commune in the department of Rhône, eastern France.
 The municipality was established on 1 January 2017 by merger of the former communes of Pouilly-le-Monial (the seat) and Liergues.
 On 1 January 2019, the former commune Jarnioux was merged into Porte des Pierres Dorées.

+Population

+The population data below refer to the commune in its geography as of January 2023.